Queen Elizabeth II, a monarch bound by duty, dies at 96

 Two years later, at Westminster Abbey in November 1947, she married Royal Navy officer Philip Mountbatten, a prince of Greece and Denmark whom she had first met in 1939 when she was 13 and he 18.
 Postwar Britain was experiencing austerity and rationing, and so street decorations were limited, and no public holiday was declared.
 But the bride was allowed 100 extra ration coupons for her trousseau.

-The marriage lasted more than 73 years, until Philip’s death in 2021 at age 99.
+The marriage lasted more than 73 years, until Philip’s death last year at age 99.

 The first of their four children, Prince Charles, was born on Nov.
 14, 1948.
 He was followed by Princess Anne on Aug.
 15, 1950, Prince Andrew on Feb.
 19, 1960, and Prince Edward on March 10, 1964.
 Besides them, the queen is survived by eight grandchildren and 12 great-grandchildren.